 This was the same problem we saw with the Carnegie Mellon study.
-These aren't "normal" users then, because they are getting free Internet access (less than 10% of Internet users in general have such free access) and they are all apparently using WebTV (less than 5% of Internet users use WebTV).
+These aren’t “normal” users then, because they are getting free Internet access (fewer than 10 percent of Internet users in general have such free access) and they are all apparently using WebTV (fewer than five percent of Internet users use WebTV).
 So there are those two problems about what kind of bias that is introduced based upon these facts.

 Furthermore, you cannot use WebTV and watch TV at the same time as you can with an ordinary computer.
 So again, it’s not at all surprising that TV time is reduced.